akudo7/kudos-gpt/README.md

 <details>
 <summary>03.
 Have a discussion with templates:</summary>

-To start a discussion with the template, you can use strings in the clipboard for the `Clipboard` button.
+To start a discussion with the template, strings in the clipboard are available with the `Clipboard` button.
 <p align="center">
     <img src="https://github.com/akudo7/kudos-gpt/raw/HEAD/kudos-gpt_06_1.png" />
 </p>